JarodKoenigsfeld/CSC-422-Pet-Database-Project/README.md

 Week 1 Assignment for CSC-422, Software Engineering.

 # Design notes:
-The program is composed of 6 classes:
+The program is composed of 7 classes:

 **Pet** - Pet objects have a name, age, and ID.
 **PetDatabase** - Creates an array to store Pet objects, and has the logic needed to add, update, and remove entries.
 **Input** - Handles user input, chiefly the user selecting options and doing data entry.
+**FileHandler** - Does everything related to saving and loading the file saveData.txt, which stores pet data.
 **Menu** - Handles displaying user data, including headers and footers.
 **Application** - Combines all of these other classes into a usable application.
 **Main** - Creates and runs an instance of the application.